anuragpatil94/workspace-typescript/Readme.md

 - `tsc -v` -> Typescirpt Compiler

+### Run Typescript

+- Compile the file `tsc file.ts`
+- Compile file is `file.js`.
+Run the file as `node file.js`

+> ts-node will combile both the commands at the same time.
+So, we don't have to write command 2 times.

+- Command - `ts-node file.ts`

 ## Steps

 - Make a network request to fetch soem JSON and print the result